WildinFree/Dead-Link-Detector/README.md

 # Dead-Link-Detector
 Simple tool to check if website links are working.
 Reads links from a file, checks them quickly, and saves working/broken links.
 Easy setup with a config file.
 Free to use and modify!
-# Dead Link Detector

-Dead Link Detector is a simple tool made with AI to check if a list of website links are working or not.
-It's built using Python and can handle many links quickly.

 ## What it does